Academic Catalog

 Repeatability: Not Repeatable

 Analysis of increasing economic integration in the post-WW II era with a focus on international trade and investment.
-Introduction to international economic organizations such as the WTO and IMF.
+Topics covered include the pros and cons of economic globalization, industrial policy, multinational corporations and sweat shops, exchange rate determination, capital flows, and exchange rate crises.

 ECON 54H • HONORS INSTITUTE SEMINAR IN ECONOMICS